marvelefe/FYProject/README.md

 malaria-free world one step closer to reality.

 # Extra
-I worked solo on this project between April 2019 - July 2019 for my final year project at Benson Idahosa University and the entire publication for this study can be found [here](https://www.academia.edu/42984295/MALARIA_DETECTION_IN_BLOOD_SAMPLES_USING_CONVOLUTIONAL_NEURAL_NETWORKS)
+I worked solo on this project between April 2019 - July 2019 at Benson Idahosa University and the entire publication for this study can be found [here](https://www.academia.edu/42984295/MALARIA_DETECTION_IN_BLOOD_SAMPLES_USING_CONVOLUTIONAL_NEURAL_NETWORKS)